FirebaseExtended/experimental-extensions/firestore-notice-extension/PREINSTALL.md

 All functions `require authentication` to run, ensure you have a valud Firebase User included in your POST requests.

-Managed documents are stored in a specified Cloud Firestore collection, while providing two subcollections for accesing data, these are:
+Managed documents are stored in a specified Cloud Firestore collection, while providing two configurable collections.

-- acknowledgements
-- agreements

-Each collection has a managed section for supporting multiple instances of the extension.
-For example, a typical routes for agreements would be:

-`agreement/${EXT_ID}/{agreementId}`

 ## Definitions